-The following definitions were taken from a variety of sources, as indicated in the table footnotes, and many were adapted to be more accessible.
+The following definitions were taken from a variety of sources, all listed at the end of this document, and many were adapted to be more accessible.
 Citations are included only for those definitions that were unique or taken from a recognized entity or individual recognized in the field.
 We appreciate and thank the many folks who continue to wrestle with the language of racial equity.